 Highly efficient use of bandwidth in both domains, although not as efficient as the fully native multicast Use Case.

-Fewer devices in the path traversed by the multicast stream when compared to unicast transmissions.
+Fewer devices in the path traversed by the multicast stream when compared to an AMT enabled peering point.

-Ability to support only partial IP multicast deployments in AD-1 and/or AD-2.
+Ability to support only partial IP multicast deployments in AD-1 and/or AD-2 (the two Border Routers in Figure 1 do not need to be the two "unicast" domain border routers; instead they can be anywhere in AD-1 and AD-2).

 GRE is an existing technology and is relatively simple to implement.